Nephrology Articles and Resources

 What is Jardiance used for?
 Jardiance is the brand name for empagliflozin, a sodium-glucose cotransporter 2 inhibitor (a medicine that helps the kidneys pass more sugar into urine).
 In adults,…

-What Is Farxiga Used For: Guide for Diabetes and Beyond
+What Is Farxiga Used For in Diabetes and Heart Care?

 Can Wegovy Cause Kidney Stones: Risks, Signs, and Kidney Function